JosephEoff/josepheoff.github.io/_posts/2024-11-21-vibratingshuttle-jersey-1.md

 The killer is number 1.
 Only vibrating shuttle and transverse shuttle machines can work reliably at the low thread tension required to successfully sew knit fabrics.

+By the way:

+You don't need a special "stretch thread" for this.
+I used plain polyester thread that has practically no give.

 [Sewing knit jersey material on a vintage straight stitch sewing machine - Table of Contents](vibratingshuttle-jersey-toc)